najlaa-code/trade_request_management/README.md

-# trade_request_management
-Trade tariff management system (LinkedList-based) that loads tariff policies from two text files and provides an interactive menu to search for a specific tariff and process trade requests.

 # Trade Request Management System

 A Java-based linked list application for managing international trade tariffs and evaluating trade requests between countries.
+It oads tariff policies from two text files and provides an interactive menu to search for a specific tariff and process trade requests.

 ## Overview